We know that living with a student who has ADD or ADHD can be frustrating

 and completing the task at hand.
 This means you have to work with your

-in-home tutor and your teacher to provide guidance and take over these
+in-home and online tutor and your teacher to provide guidance and take over these

 executive functions until your student learns the skills to be independent.